jmonloop/GeekshubsFSD_Pr04_VideoStoreBackend/README.md

 2 In the terminal, introduce "npm i" for installing all NODE.JS necessary dependencies.

+3 In the terminal, introduce "sequelize init" for initialize sequelize and generate Models and Migrations.

-3 In the terminal, introduce "sequelize db:create" for creating the DB in MySQL.
+4 In the terminal, introduce "sequelize db:create" for creating the DB in MySQL.

-4 In the terminal, introduce "sequelize db:migrate" for migrating all models.
+5 In the terminal, introduce "sequelize db:migrate" for migrating all models.

-3 Then introduce "npm run dev" for running the server and the DB connection.
+6 Then introduce "npm run dev" for running the server and the DB connection.

 ## How to test the project